Chiral and isospin breaking in the two-flavor Schwinger Model: Conclusions

 \section{Conclusions}

-We have revisited the two-flavour Schwinger model, focusing on two of its most intriguing features: the existence of a conformal sector in the chiral limit and the restoration of isospin symmetry in the spectrum in the presence of isospin breaking.
+We have revisited the two-flavor Schwinger model, focusing on two of its most intriguing features: the existence of a conformal sector in the chiral limit and the restoration of isospin symmetry in the spectrum in the presence of isospin breaking.

-Although the model is not solvable for non-vanishing fermion masses, predictions exist in the strong coupling limit, where the light sector of the theory is a sine-Gordon model.
+Although the model is not solvable for nonvanishing fermion masses, predictions exist in the strong coupling limit, where the light sector of the theory is a sine-Gordon model.
 In this limit, there are analytical predictions of various observables, such as the fermion mass dependence of the pseudoscalar triplet meson mass and its decay constant.
-We have confronted these predictions with lattice simulations of the theory, reaching sufficient statistical precision to confirm the agreement with the exact results of the sine-Gordon model as opposed to other semiclassical approximations.
+We have confronted these predictions with lattice simulations of the theory, reaching sufficient statistical precision to confirm the agreement with the sine-Gordon limit predictions as opposed to other semiclassical approximations.

 We have introduced an effective theory that should describe the light sector of the theory, based on a chiral effective theory including a dilaton field.
-In contrast with the sine-Gordon model, the non-anomalous flavour symmetry is explicit, while scale invariance is recovered in the massless limit.
-The effective theory reproduces the correct fermion mass dependence of the pseudoscalar meson mass, the scalar-to-pseudoscalar meson mass ratio---which is $\sqrt{3}$---as well as the isospin symmetric spectrum in the presence of non-degenerate masses.
+In contrast with the sine-Gordon model, the nonanomalous flavor symmetry is explicit, while scale invariance is recovered in the massless limit.
+The effective theory reproduces the correct fermion mass dependence of the pseudoscalar meson mass, the scalar-to-pseudoscalar meson mass ratio---which is $\sqrt{3}$---as well as the isospin symmetric spectrum in the presence of nondegenerate masses.
 Furthermore, if the pseudoscalar singlet meson is added to the effective theory so as to reproduce the $U(1)_A$ anomaly Ward identity, a parameter-free prediction for the splitting of the isospin triplet is derived.

-Finally, we have studied the triplet pseudoscalar masses with the presence of isospin breaking from non-degenerate fermion masses, finding agreement with the expectation based on the effective theory---see Fig.~\ref{schwinger:fig:dm2vsm}.
-The concept of automatic fine-tunning of isospin, introduced in Ref.~\cite{Georgi:2020jik}, is discussed and reinterpreted as a decoupling effect of the $\eta'$.
+Finally, we have studied the triplet pseudoscalar masses with the presence of isospin breaking from nondegenerate fermion masses, finding agreement with the expectation based on the effective theory---see Fig.~\ref{schwinger:fig:dm2vsm}.
+The concept of automatic fine-tuning of isospin, introduced in Ref.~\cite{Georgi:2020jik}, is discussed and reinterpreted as a decoupling effect of the $\eta'$.